macroquest/docs/plugins/README.md

 ## Troubleshooting

-See Help:Plugins for troubleshooting plugin problems.
+See [General Help](./general-help.md) for troubleshooting plugin problems.

 ## Writing Your Own Plugins

-See [Extending MacroQuest](../main/extending.md) for further information.
+See [Developing Plugins](./developing/) for further information.

 ### Unloading a plugin from within a plugin